Mark Begich: Tenure

 On February 13, 2009, Begich voted to pass the American Recovery and Reinvestment Act of 2009 (commonly referred to as the Stimulus or The Recovery Act).

 In 2012, Begich introduced a bill called the Protecting and Preserving Social Security Act.
 The bill would have lifted the payroll tax cap, raising taxes on those who earn $110,100 or more per year.
 It did not pass.

 According to an analysis by Congressional Quarterly in 2013 Begich voted with President Obama 97% of the time.

 In March 2013, Begich co-sponsored a bill that would flag individuals attempting to buy guns who have used an insanity defense, were ruled dangerous by a court or had been committed by a court to mental health treatment.
 It did not address the gun show loophole.
-It has not been passed into law.
+It was not passed into law.

 Representative Don Young (R–AK) praised Begich for doing a "great job" representing Alaska.